MhmmdRFadhil/Kryption/README.md

 # Kryption

-Sample Encryption and Decryption Text using Ciphert Algorithm
+Sample Encryption and Decryption Text using Cipher Algorithm